 The Philipponnat family have been winegrowers and merchants in the Champagne region for sixteen generations.
-Their history dates back to 1522, and later they were suppliers to the Sun King, Louis XIV.
+Their history dates back to 1522; they were suppliers to the Sun King, Louis XIV.
 But it wasn’t until 1910 that Auguste and Pierre Philipponnat created their Champagne house, in the village of Mareuil-sur-Aÿ.
 There have been several changes in ownership since.
 While now part of the Lanson-BCC group, it remains family-run.

 Royale Réserve NV defines the Philipponnat house style, made from 65% Pinot Noir, 30% Chardonnay and 5% Pinot Meunier.
 Using only the first press juice, and a proportion ferments in wood.
 There is a partial secondary, (malolactic) fermentation.

 All NV Champagne must spend a legal minimum of 15 months on the lees before release, but this wine gets 36 months, for more aroma and flavour development.
 At disgorging, a moderate dosage of 8 g/l of sugar is added, which keeps the dry Brut style.
-For those that like a bone-dry and more “naked” style, Philipponnat also offer a Non-Dosé extra-brut version, which shows off an underlying chalky minerality.
+For those like a bone-dry and more “naked” style, Philipponnat also offers a Non-Dosé extra-brut version, which shows off an underlying chalky minerality.